karmaniverous/dot-code/README.md

 An [AutoHotKey](https://www.autohotkey.com/) script that launches VS Code with the open folder or selected files in File Explorer when you type `Alt-Win-.`.

+## Why?

+I use VS Code as my primary editor.
+I'm constantly in & out of code repos & single files, and I think the File Explorer context menu is a giant pain in the behind.

+This is just better: pick one or more artifacts and hit an easy key combo.
+Done!

 ## Installing `dot-code`

 1. Download & install AutoHotKey v2 from the [AHK home page]((https://www.autohotkey.com/)).